How We Treat POTS

 Much of the work in your case will be done behind the scenes.
 Extensive review of your case and group consultations contribute to the team effort needed to find answers in difficult cases of POTS.
 We find that a team approach, in conjunction with extensive diagnostic algorithms, can be the most efficient and effective method to get answers as quickly as possible.
 The results of extensive studies by Genetic Disease Investigators, LLC (including their findings concerning intracranial pressure, vascular abnormalities, vagus nerve problems, mast cell disorders, inflammatory conditions and abnormal immunity in POTS) are a critical component to your evaluation.
 The combination of this new information, when combined with the extensive experience of physicians involved in idiopathic POTS, is a powerful one.

-When you leave POTS Care, you will be provided with a written treatment plan for you and your medical team.
+When you leave POTS Care, you will be provided with a written treatment plan.

 “ We do not resort to symptomatic treatment unless we have first exhausted all other attempts to treat POTS at its cause.”